zero-one-group/geni/docs/cookbook/part_3_grouping_and_aggregating.md

-# Cookbook 3: Grouping and Aggregating
+# CB3: Grouping and Aggregating

 In this section, we reuse the Montréal cyclists data from part 1 of this cookbook: